truevault-safe/truevault-js-sdk/README.md

 }
 ```

+### Example

+Test out the SDK with this simple [JSFiddle](https://jsfiddle.net/TrueVault/wq4em2m1/) example.

 ## Development

-Make changes to `index.js` and then bundle them into `bundle.js` with webpack:
+Make changes to `index.js` and then bundle them into `build/index.js` with webpack:

 `./node_modules/.bin/webpack`

 ## License

 This SDK is released under the [BSD 3-Clause License](LICENSE).